 A new movement is creating ways for low-income people to invest in real estate

-When you look at, say, a local shopping mall, you don't usually ask who owns that building.
-But someone does - usually, developers and investors.
-But there's a new movement to put a share of these buildings in the hands of people in the neighborhood.
-From Portland, Ore., Deena Prichep reports.
+There's a new movement to help people build wealth through real estate.
+It gives neighbors in some communities an ownership share of big commercial properties, such as shopping malls.
+From Portland, Ore., here's Deena Prichep.

-DEENA PRICHEP, BYLINE: In a lot of ways, Plaza 122 looks like your typical midcentury suburban strip mall.
-There are a few dozen storefronts, a taxi company, hair salon, some nonprofits, including the Ethiopian and Eritrean Cultural Resources Center.
+DEENA PRICHEP: In a lot of ways, Plaza 122 looks like your typical mid-century suburban strip mall, a taxi company, hair salon, some nonprofits, including the Ethiopian and Eritrean Cultural Resources Center.

 YONAS KASSIE: This is our finance department, you know?